pdxdiver/hacku-devops-2017-solution-set/assign3/readme.md

 **Notes:**

 * We give our web container access to the db container with the `link` command
 * Our app is exposed on port 8000.
 * When we run `docker-compose up`, the `command` with be executed
 * Standard stack.
 Uses Postgres as the database.
 * We use gunicorn server.
 This is a production ready server so that we can run the same `docker-compose` in production.

-Create the requirements **requirements.txt** file that describes our dependencies:
+Create the requirements in the `requirements.txt` file that describes our dependencies:

 ```
 django==1.9.2
 djangorestframework==3.3.2
 django-filter
 django-rest-swagger